ut-issl/s2e-documents/Tutorials/HowToSimulateMultipleSatellites.md

 - S2E can simulate multiple satellites.
 - This document describes how to simulate multiple satellites.
 - The features of multiple satellite simulation are:
   + Relative dynamics information is logged automatically
   + Intersat communication can be used
   + Orbits can be propagated using relative dynamics theory.
-- You can find sample codes for this tutorial in [S2E_FF](https://gitlab.com/ut_issl/s2e/s2e_ff) repository.
+- You can find sample codes for this tutorial in [S2E_FF](https://gitlab.com/ut_issl/s2e/s2e_ff) repository (Currently, this is private repository).

 ## 2. How to add a new satellite
 1. Edit `ini` files
    1. Add `ini` files for the new satellite.
       - `Sat.ini`, `Disturbance.ini`, `LocalEnvironment.ini`, `Structure.ini` are needed.
    2. Register the ini file for the new satellite in `Simbase.ini`
       - The arguments of `sat_file` are used as satellite ID in simulation.
         ```
         [SIM_SETTING]
         sat_file(0)            = ../../data/ini/Sat0.ini